 Below, I'll walk through the basics of YouTube Shorts and what opportunities it presents for marketers pivoting to short-form content.

 When you have the YouTube app, creating a Short is one tap away.

 When you land on the home screen, you'll see the "+" icon on the lower center navigation.
 Once you click it, you'll see "Create a Short" from the menu.

-When you tap Create, the Shorts creation interface will be similar to that of Instagram Stories in that it opens to a camera screen that allows you to:
+When you tap Create, it opens to a camera screen that allows you to:

 - Record segments of a 60-second clip or a full minute-long video.

 - Upload pre-created content from a camera roll.